 Once at Jackass Junction, I made another quick stop to refill both water bottles and my flask of Tailwind.
 In the first 10.5 miles, I had drunk 60 fl. oz. of water and 16 fl. oz. of Tailwind (diluted to approximately 100 calories).
 I also ate one Huma Gel (100 calories), and one Clif Nut Butter Filled Bar (230 calories).
 I had only been running for 2-hours, so at first thought, 430 calories and 76 ounces of fluids may seem like a lot.
 However, I knew that it was going to get difficult to consume calories during the heat of the day.
 Around 200 calories and 40 fl. oz. per hour was a great start to keeping my energy up and GI distress to a minimum.

 After packing away my headlamp in my drop bag, I was out of Jackass Junction and onto the second half of the first loop.
-Within the next couple miles, I realized my first mistake on the day.
+Within the next couple of miles, I realized my first mistake of the day.
 We were now running mostly into the rising sun and it was getting hot.
 I had started the race with a beanie on my head but had forgotten to clip my hat to my pack and bring my sunglasses.
 In addition, I was wearing a black t-shirt and no sunscreen on my face or neck.
-These are minor and easy to fix mistakes, but it made the next 11.8 miles more uncomfortable than necessary.
-Thankfully, from Jackass Junction to Rattlesnake Ranch (5.2 miles) the trail was either flat or slightly downhill.
+These are minor and easy-to-fix mistakes, but it made the next 11.8 miles more uncomfortable than necessary.
+Thankfully, from Jackass Junction to Rattlesnake Ranch (5.2 miles), the trail was either flat or slightly downhill.